Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Implementation and Experiments

 \section{Implementation and Experiments}

-From their abstract B\&B model, Le Bodic and Nemhauser derive two scoring functions for MIP, the \texttt{ratio} rule, and the \texttt{svts} rule.
-The \texttt{ratio} rule first estimates the height of the branch and bound tree as $\floor{G/l}$, and if this is greater than $10$, score the variables based on their ratio.
-If the estimated tree height is at most $10$, then the \texttt{product} score is used instead.
-The \texttt{svts} rule scores variables based on their single variable tree size, either computed exactly, or approximated using \eqref{eqn:svb_approx} if the gap is very large.
+From their abstract B\&B model, Le Bodic and Nemhauser derive two scoring functions for MIP, the \texttt{ratio} rule, and the \texttt{svts} rule. \begin{itemize}[leftmargin=*] \item The \texttt{ratio} rule first estimates the height of the branch and bound tree as $\floor{G/l}$, and if this is greater than $10$, score the variables based on their ratio.
+If the estimated tree height is at most $10$, then the \texttt{product} score is used instead. \item The \texttt{svts} rule scores variables based on their single variable tree size $t(G)$.
+For small gaps, or, more specifically, when $\ceil{G/r} > D$ for some threshold $D$, the value of $t(G)$ is computed exactly using the formula of Le Bodic and Nemhauser~\cite{LeBodic2017}.
+Otherwise, $t(G')$ is computed for the gap $G' = rD$, and then the approximation formula~\eqref{eqn:svb_approx} is used to obtain an approximate value of $t(G)$ given by $t(G') \cdot \varphi^{G - G'}$.
+The default value of $D$ is $100$. \end{itemize} Note that for sufficiently large gaps, \texttt{ratio} and \texttt{svts} are equivalent.
+In this section, we describe our improved implementation of these scoring rules and provide performance benchmarks that demonstrate their benefits.